 As anyone with a furry friend or two can attest, your pets become an integral part of your family.
-In fact, more than half of American households own a pet and seven out of ten have a dog.
+In fact, more than half of American households own a pet, and 70% of those households have a dog.

 Oftentimes we may have all of our focus on the human members of our family or the stresses of everyday.
 This can leave your felines and canines in precarious situations when you leave the house for extended periods.

 Thankfully, through a combination of home security advances, pet safety, and basic home preparedness, you can ensure that your pets are happy and healthy whether you are home or not.

 Before we go into the more advanced methods of keeping your pets safe, it’s important to go through the basics.
 It can be helpful for people to create a quick checklist to remind themselves to pet-proof their homes before they leave each day.